 In the U.S., the Securities and Exchange Commission plans to require banks to disclose the estimated initial value of notes, including how they arrived at prices for the bond and derivatives components, according to a report from securities law firm Morrison & Foerster LLP.

-Goldman Sachs Group Inc. (GS), Bank of America Corp. and Royal Bank of Canada (RY) started publishing their estimates in prospectuses in anticipation of new rules.
+Goldman Sachs Group Inc. (GS:US), Bank of America Corp. and Royal Bank of Canada (RY) started publishing their estimates in prospectuses in anticipation of new rules.

 In Europe, any new guidelines for structured notes will be agreed upon between ESMA and the 27 national financial regulators in the EU, and would apply equally across the continent, Cliffe said.